 By 1884, according to the annual report of the Cleveland Board of Trade, there were 147 establishments in Cleveland devoted to the manufacture of iron and steel and their products.
 Representing a combined capital investment of $21.5 million and an average work force of 14,000, these businesses produced products having a total value of $25.2 million.
 In addition to 11 manufacturers of iron and steel products (the primary industry) employing 5,665 workers, these figures included 30 establishments producing hardware and tools (employing 2,292), 4 producing sewing machines (1,110), 48 producing boilers and machinery (1,333), 13 foundries (1,217), and 9 producing nuts, bolts, and other fasteners (960).

 By 1880 the annual output of the Superior mines had risen to almost 2 million gross tons.
 Cleveland's strategic position as both a final destination and a transshipment point for iron ore underscored a vexing problem--how to unload it efficiently--that was solved by two Cleveland inventors.
 Until 1867 ore was unloaded entirely by hand labor.
 Between 1867 and 1880, portable steam engines were used to hoist tubs of ore out of the hold, but laborers still had the back-breaking job of filling the tubs by hand and wheeling the ore to the dock.
-In 1880
+In 1880 ALEXANDER E. BROWN (1852-1911) developed a mechanical hoist consisting of 2 towers supporting a cableway; a steam-powered rope trolley suspended from the cableway traveled out over the vessel's hold and carried hand-filled tubs of ore back to the dock.
+In 1899 GEORGE H. HULETT (1846-1923) eclipsed Brown's invention with his own.
+The Hulett unloader (see HULETT UNLOADERS), consisting of a large-capacity grab bucket suspended from a stiff vertical leg mounted on a walking beam, did away with hand shoveling entirely.
+It drastically reduced labor costs and unloading times, and led to larger boats especially designed to accommodate the Huletts.
+By 1913 Hulett unloaders dotted Cleveland's river and lakefront and could be found at almost every port on the lower Great Lakes.

-Signaling the growing dominance of large firms, in 1899 the Cleveland Rolling Mill Co. was absorbed into the American Steel and Wire Co. of New Jersey, which was itself absorbed into J. P. Morgan's giant
+Signaling the growing dominance of large firms, in 1899 the Cleveland Rolling Mill Co. was absorbed into the American Steel and Wire Co. of New Jersey, which was itself absorbed into J. P. Morgan's giant U.S. STEEL CORP. combine when it was organized 2 years later.
+U.S. Steel substantially augmented its Cleveland facilities in 1907-08 with the construction of wire and strip mills on the OHIO AND ERIE CANAL south of Harvard Ave.
+Galvanizing and barbed fence departments were added later, and by 1932 the Cuyahoga Works was one of the largest wire mills in the country and boasted the world's largest cold-rolling plant.

 Two new plants established in the early 20th century would provide the foundation for the modern steel industry.
-In 1909 ore merchant Dalliba, Corrigan & Co. began construction of 2 blast furnaces on the east bank of the Cuyahoga River that became the nucleus of one of the nation's important independent producers, the
+In 1909 ore merchant Dalliba, Corrigan & Co. began construction of 2 blast furnaces on the east bank of the Cuyahoga River that became the nucleus of one of the nation's important independent producers, the CORRIGAN-MCKINNEY STEEL CO.
+Between 1913 and 1916, Corrigan, McKinney built 2 additional furnaces and a steel works for the production of blooms, sheet bars, and billets.
+The problem of industrywide integration led the company to add merchant mills for the production of finished steel products in 1927.
+In 1935, under the aggressive leadership of chairman TOM M. GIRDLER (1877-1965), the REPUBLIC STEEL CORP. acquired Corrigan, McKinney and moved its headquarters from Youngstown to Cleveland.
+Republic continuously enlarged the plant, making it the largest of the company's 6 basic steelmaking plants and one of the 10 largest in the country.

 The American steel industry historically has had a volatile relationship with labor, adopting from the beginning a staunch antiunion stance.
-In the 1880s the Cleveland Rolling Mill Co. endured a series of violent strikes in response to wage cuts and recruited Polish and Czech immigrants to replace striking workers (see
+In the 1880s the Cleveland Rolling Mill Co. endured a series of violent strikes in response to wage cuts and recruited Polish and Czech immigrants to replace striking workers (see CLEVELAND ROLLING MILL STRIKES).
+In 1937 Republic's irascible Tom Girdler proclaimed that he would shut down the company's mills and "raise apples and potatoes" before he would recognize a union.
+The bloody LITTLE STEEL STRIKE that year left 12 dead at Republic plants in Chicago and Youngstown.
+Not until 1942, at the order of the War Labor Board, was the CIO successful in organizing Republic workers.

 Thanks to pent-up consumer demand, the industry enjoyed a long period of postwar prosperity.
 But by the early 1970s Cleveland's steelmakers, like those nationwide, grappled with the problems of inflation, record imports of foreign steel, increasingly stringent environmental regulations, lagging productivity, and rising labor costs.
 In 1979 U.S. Steel abandoned its historic Central Furnaces plant, established by the Cleveland Rolling Mill Co. in 1881 for the production of pig iron.
 Five years later, the steel giant closed 6 plants, including its Cuyahoga Works in Cuyahoga Heights, after the United Steelworkers of America rejected concessions demanded by the company.
 The city's two remaining integrated producers, Republic and Jones & Laughlin (the latter a subsidiary of LTV following a 1968 takeover), faced difficult conditions in the early 1980s as economic recession and the decline of the domestic automobile industry caused steel demand to plummet.
-In June 1984 Jones & Laughlin merged with Republic to form the
+In June 1984 Jones & Laughlin merged with Republic to form the LTV STEEL CO., with headquarters in Cleveland.
+Two years later, LTV had run up losses totaling nearly $1 billion, forcing it to file for reorganization under Chapter 11 of the Federal Bankruptcy Code.

 With increased demand for its products, especially flat-rolled steel supplied to the automotive, appliance, and electrical equipment industries, LTV rebounded.
 Since 1984 the company has made more than $1.1 billion in new capital investments at its Cleveland Works.
 The centerpiece of its modernization efforts is a direct hot-charge complex, completed in 1993, which enables LTV to convert molten steel to a coil of hot-rolled steel in a continuous process.
 In 1994, with 2 integrated steel mills (at Cleveland and Indiana Harbor, IN), Cleveland's only remaining integrated producer ranked as the nation's 3rd-largest steelmaker and 2nd-largest producer of flat-rolled steel.
 Working at 99% capacity, the Cleveland Works in 1994 produced 4.8 million tons of raw steel.
 With 7,100 full-time employees, LTV was Cuyahoga County's 2nd-largest nongovernmental employer.